carsonhynes/SynapticTheremin/README.md

 The notes that can be played are mapped to the major pentatonic scale to make improvisation over chords easier.

-The Synaptics Forcepad API was writted in C++, and the MIDI library we used was created for Python, so we linked the two using a singular text file to act as output for C++ and input on Python.
+The Synaptics Forcepad API was writted in C++, and the MIDI library we used was created for Python.
+We linked the two using a singular text file to act as output for C++ and input on Python.

-Given a slightly longer amount of time, it was planned to export the notes played as the 5 nmost significant bits in
+The note being played and the octave were displayed on screen through Visual Python, a 3D graphics module for Python.

-In addition, the note being played and the octave will be displayed on screen through Visual Python, a 3D graphics module for Python, though it is mostly buggy due to the quick responses of the Forcepad.
+Given a slightly longer amount of time, it was planned to export the notes played as the 5 most significant bits in an array and the octave be represented by the 3 least significant bits.
+This array was to be created in Python and exported to the Arduino interface, where it would translate into a pattern of 5 LEDs being lit according to the notes, and one of three colors on a Tri-LED being lit based on the octave.